ckissi/XBar/README.md

 - **Quick profile switching** – Clicking an entry navigates to `https://x.com/<handle>` immediately.
 - **Configurable placement** – Choose whether the sidebar pins to the left or right edge via the popup (`popup.html`/`popup.js`).
 - **Enable/disable toggle** – Temporarily hide the sidebar without uninstalling, using the popup toggle backed by `chrome.storage.local`.
+- **Dark mode** – Toggle a darker theme for the sidebar from the popup.
+Persisted per-browser via `chrome.storage.local`.

 ## Installation